adam-l/fed-standards/README.md

 # Coding Standards
-1Below is a set of my personal coding standards, guidelines and best practices that I made for myself and for recommending to others.
+Below is a set of my personal coding standards, guidelines and best practices that I made for myself and for recommending to others.
 These are the result of many years of experience in working on a variety of online projects with a variety of professionals.

 If you have any good idea's on how my set of standards might be improved, please don't hesitate to share those with me.
 I am always open to hear suggestions of this sort.